mohannamburu18/instagram_feednew/README.md

 Helped with deployment and environment setup

-Suggested state management for like and save toggles
+Suggested state management for like/save toggles

-Debugged CORS and frontend-backend connection issues
+Debugged CORS and frontend–backend connection issues

-Improved component structure and readability
+Improved component structure and code readability

 Example Prompts

-Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next and previous navigation
+Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation

 My posts are not loading on Vercel and API requests are pending forever.
-Help debug frontend versus backend
+Help debug frontend vs backend

 Example Correction